 Hayao Miyazaki’s father may also be subtly projected onto the Granduncle.
 While having such a “complicated” structure, the story created seems to have had the following two themes:

-On top of such themes, considering Director Hayao Miyazaki’s unique and harsh animation production methods, the Granduncle’s stacked stones in the story, the dialogue between Mahito and the Granduncle, and the collapsing tower, the following can be considered as the final messages depicted:
+On top of such themes, considering Director Hayao Miyazaki’s unique and harsh animation production methods, the Granduncle’s stacked stones in the story, the dialogue between Mahito and the Granduncle, and the collapsing tower, the following can be considered as the clear, professional manifestos depicted:

 So far, I’ve tried to be pretentious and do an “analysis,” but from here on, I’ll state my honest personal impressions.